Concord Park Place: History

+In July 2023, the Ethennonnhawahstihnen' Community Recreation Centre was opened to the general public.
+At the same time, the Toronto Public Library officially opened the Ethennonnhawahstihnen' Branch.
+Situated directly behind the southern entrance to Bessarion station, the new library replaced the now closed Bayview Branch, which was previously located inside of the Bayview Village Shopping Centre.

 Transportation

 Concord Park Place is near the Leslie and Bessarion subway stations on the Sheppard subway line.
-IKEA operates a shuttle service from the store to Leslie station.
+IKEA used to operate a shuttle service from the store to Leslie station.

 Highway 401, Highway 404/Don Valley Parkway and Sheppard Avenue are the major routes near the site.

 GO Transit's Oriole station is located under Highway 401 with an access road on Leslie Street.
 The station is a stop on the Richmond Hill line.

 Within the development are a number of new or expanded local roads.
-Esther Shiner Boulevard connects Old Leslie Street and Provost Drive to Leslie Street; the portion from Provost to railway underpass used to be the main driveway to the IKEA store.
-Provost Drive has been extended under railway line to meet with Esther Shiner Boulevard and extends to the rear of the IKEA store.
+Esther Shiner Boulevard connects Old Leslie Street and Provost Drive to Leslie Street; the portion from Provost to the railway underpass used to be the main driveway to the IKEA store.
+Provost Drive has been extended under the railway line to meet with Esther Shiner Boulevard and extends to the rear of the IKEA store.

 Neighbourhood

 Near the development is the Bayview Village Shopping Centre, a large IKEA store, North York General Hospital, a Canadian Tire store, Toronto Fire Services Station No. 116, and a Toronto Transportation and Public Works yard.